School massacre continues Texas’ grim run of mass shootings

 “I can’t wrap my head around it,” said state Sen. Roland Gutierrez, a Democrat whose district includes Uvalde.
 “It’s disturbing to me as a policymaker that we have been able to do little other than create greater access to these militarized weapons to just about anyone who would want them.”

 Republican Texas Gov. Greg Abbott identified the gunman as 18-year-old Salvador Ramos.
-Two other adults also died in the attack.
 The gunman was killed by authorities.

 The cycle in Texas — a mass shooting followed by few if any new restrictions on guns — mirrors GOP efforts to block stricter laws in Congress and the ensuring outrage from Democrats and supporters of tougher gun control.